-The initial program will be designed to drill the deposit in sufficient detail to complete a NI 43-101 compliant mineral resource estimate.
+The initial program has been designed to drill the deposit in sufficient detail to complete a NI 43-101 compliant mineral resource estimate.
 The Company is completing protocols with respect to safe work practices relating to managing the present pandemic situation as an important part of project implementation.

-The Company has filed its work program with the appropriate regulators in Huelva Province in support of acquiring permits to commence the diamond drill program on the Iberia Belt West Property.
+The Company filed its work program with the appropriate regulators in Huelva Province in support of acquiring permits to commence the diamond drill program on the IBW Project.
+On February 4, 2021, the Company received approval of the restoration plan for the planned drill program.
 The initial drilling will focus on the Infanta deposit.
-This is the zone with the highest-grade mineralization on the Project to date and was only drilled to approximately 110 metres depth historically.
+This is the zone with the highest-grade mineralization on the IBW Project to date and was only drilled to approximately 110 metres depth historically.
 The mineralized zone at Infanta remains open down dip and along strike.
 The first drill program will be comprised of approximately 5,000 metres of drilling in 22 planned drill holes ranging from 100 metres to 300 metres in length.
 Planned collar locations and an example section for the planned program can be found in the Company's press release dated November 10, 2020.
-The core will be logged and sampled in the Company's facilities in Puebla de Guzman, located 7km from the Project.
+The core will be logged and sampled in the Company's facilities in Puebla de Guzman, located 7km from the IBW Project.
 The samples will be shipped to ALS prep lab in Seville and assayed in ALS Canada.
 Both laboratories are independent of the Company.

-The Company has engaged FRASA Ingenieros Consultores ("FRASA") to prepare the environmental documentation for the Project in order to obtain the environmental license required in the area for exploration activities.
+The Company has engaged FRASA Ingenieros Consultores ("FRASA") to prepare the environmental documentation for the IBW Project in order to obtain the environmental license required in the area for exploration activities.
 In Spain, there are different classifications of land with respect to environmental sensitivity as it pertains to development.
-The portion of the Project that hosts the Infanta deposit falls within the classification where there are no environmental restrictions for development.
+The portion of the IBW Project that hosts the Infanta deposit falls within the classification where there are no environmental restrictions for development.
 The Company has been provided with a copy of a letter from the Environment Department to the Mines Department confirming this is the case and as such there is no requirement for an environmental study for this area of the Project for the purposes of mineral exploration.
 In order to commence drilling, the Mines Department's regulations require that the reclamation plan filed by the Company for the diamond drill program be published for 30 days on the government website for comment.
-Based on discussions with government officials, the reclamation plan is expected to be published in January 2021.
-Drilling is a low impact activity and rarely is there any public objection to such a program.
+The documentation related to the approved drill site reclamation plan has been published and, subsequent to the consultation period, the Mines Department of Huelva province will issue the resolution providing for the drill program to commence.